 What Are Adaptogens?
 A Complete Guide to Anti-Stress Plants

-In the age of mainstream biohacking and an almost psychotic focus on righting the wellness wrongs of a sedentary society that subsists on processed foods, chances are you’ve come across the word “adaptogen” by now.
+In the age of mainstream biohacking and an almost psychotic focus on righting the wellness wrongs of a sedentary society that subsists on processed foods and 24/7 media consumption, chances are you’ve come across the word “adaptogen” by now.
 Often advertised as a natural way to reduce stress, there are plenty of health-food products like energy powders and ashwagandha tonics that purport adaptogenic benefits.

 Understanding Adaptogens

 Adaptogens are a class of herbs, mushrooms, algae, and plants that have bioactive properties that help the body adapt to physical and environmental stressors.
-While they’ve been used for millennia, the term wasn’t coined until the 20th century, when Russian scientists set out the official guidelines.
-For a compound to be considered an adaptogen, it must:
+While they’ve been used for millennia, the term wasn’t coined until the 20th century, when Russian scientists set out the official guidelines for a compound to be considered an adaptogen:

 - Adaptogens must have a non-specific effect on the body, meaning that they can help the body adapt to a wide range of stressors, both physical and psychological.